aetperf/aetperf.github.io/_posts/2024-05-29-An-Hybrid-information-retriever-with-DuckDB.md

 ## Hybrid search<a name="hybrid_search"></a>

 Let us briefly describe the hybrid search flow.
 The process starts with a user query, which represents what the user is searching for, which leads to two distinct processes: semantic search over a dense vector store and lexical search over a sparse index.
-The resulting rankings from both searches are then combined in a fusion process, leading to the hybrid ranking.
+The resulting rankings/scores from both searches are then combined in a fusion process, leading to the hybrid ranking.
 Here is a schematic view of the hybrid search process:

 <p align="center">
   <img width="900" src="/img/2024-05-29_01/hybrid_search_overview.png" alt="hybrid_search_overview">